OpenEvalProject/evals/manuscripts/elife-84691/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01pxwe438 Integrated Program in Neuroscience, McGill University Montreal Canada
+1. Integrated Program in Neuroscience, McGill University Montreal Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))
-2. https://ror.org/03vek6s52 Department of Psychology, Harvard University Cambridge United States
+2. Department of Psychology, Harvard University Cambridge United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-3. https://ror.org/01pxwe438 Department of Psychology, McGill University Montreal Canada
+3. Department of Psychology, McGill University Montreal Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))

 † Corresponding author

 ## Abstract

-Tailoring interventions to patient subgroups can improve intervention outcomes for various conditions.
+Background:Tailoring interventions to patient subgroups can improve intervention outcomes for various conditions.
 However, it is unclear how much of this improvement is due to the pharmacological personalisation versus the non-specific effects of the contextual factors involved in the tailoring process, such as the therapeutic interaction.
-Here, we tested whether presenting a (placebo) analgesia machine as personalised would improve its effectiveness.
-We recruited 102 adults in two samples ( N =17, 1 N 85) to receive painful heat stimulations on their forearm.
+Here, we tested whether presenting a (placebo) analgesia machine as personalised would improve its effectiveness.Methods:We recruited 102 adults in two samples (N1=17, N2=85) to receive painful heat stimulations on their forearm.
 During half of the stimulations, a machine purportedly delivered an electric current to reduce their pain.
-The participants were either told that the machine was personalised to their genetics and physiology, or that it was effective in reducing pain generally.
-2 = Participants told that the machine was personalised reported more relief in pain intensity than the control group in both the feasibility study (standardised β =−0.50 [–1.08, 0.08]) and the pre-registered double-blind confirmatory study ( β =−0.20 [–0.36, –0.04]).
-We found similar effects on pain unpleasantness, and several personality traits moderated the results.
-We present some of the first evidence that framing a sham treatment as personalised increases its effectiveness.
-Our findings could potentially improve the methodology of precision medicine research and inform practice.
-This study was funded by the Social Science and Humanities Research Council (93188) and Genome Québec (95747).
+The participants were either told that the machine was personalised to their genetics and physiology, or that it was effective in reducing pain generally.Results:Participants told that the machine was personalised reported more relief in pain intensity than the control group in both the feasibility study (standardised β=−0.50 [–1.08, 0.08]) and the pre-registered double-blind confirmatory study (β=−0.20 [–0.36, –0.04]).
+We found similar effects on pain unpleasantness, and several personality traits moderated the results.Conclusions:We present some of the first evidence that framing a sham treatment as personalised increases its effectiveness.
+Our findings could potentially improve the methodology of precision medicine research and inform practice.Funding:This study was funded by the Social Science and Humanities Research Council (93188) and Genome Québec (95747).

 ## Introduction